Running a Sustainable Scenario

 In some scenarios, it won't last as long as desired, while in others, the client may outlive their savings.

-The Sustainable Spending tile within the Recommendations feature helps you show the constant level of spending that can be sustained without running out of Capital Assets until the last year of the projection; essentially calculating how much they can afford to spend every year so they will not outlive their money.
+The Sustainable Spending tile within the Recommendations feature helps you show the constant level of spending that can be sustained without running out of Financial Assets until the last year of the projection; essentially calculating how much they can afford to spend every year so they will not outlive their money.

 1